Guide

 • have the permission of the event organiser to be published on the website

 The events pages are managed by Web Services and Corporate Communications.
-They reserve the right to update or remove events which do not meet the definition of an event or meet the content standards outlined in this guide.
+We reserve the right to update or remove events which do not meet the definition of an event or meet the content standards outlined in this guide.

 Event content type